As an Amazon Associate I earn from qualifying purchases.

 Oda Peppers: These are the most beautiful royal purple color.
 Worth growing for the sheer beauty of the color!
 Thin walled and yummy for snacking or salads.

-King of the North: This is a short season pepper and did amazing for me last year which is the first time I’ve grown it.
+King of the North: This is a short season pepper and it has done really well for me, both for flavor and productivity.
 Turns red when fully ripe.
 Very productive large fruits.
-The photo below, I took the first week of June last year.
+The photo below, I took the first week of June last year in my unheated greenhouse.

 If you haven’t checked out my Seed Starting 101 Series: Essential Seed Starting Equipment post, it outlines what type of soil I use and all the other equipment I use in this process.